Oxfam humanitarian staff talking to Abdalla Dullow, who was forced to flee his home after a flood, Kenya. Photo: Peter Irungu/Oxfam

 Our work with Ukrainian refugees

 Millions of people have fled Ukraine.
-The war has now been going on for two years.
+The war has now been going on for three years.
 Oxfam has been on the ground since February 2022.
 Together with our partners, Oxfam has reached over 2 million people with life-saving support.

 Our work in Gaza